Dog Training Is Like Driver’s Ed

 Well, can you remember how you learned to drive?
 Probably not on I-5 going 65 mph.
 Most of us learned first in a parking lot.
-We learned the parts of the car, hand positions, signs and lights.
+We learned the parts of the dashboard, hand positions, signs and lights.
 We practiced starting and stopping, backing up, corners, focus and scanning.
-Eventually we progressed to driving very slowly around a parking lot.
+Eventually we progressed to driving slowly around a parking lot.
 Then 25-mph local streets.
 Eventually arterials, and finally the freeway.

 Back to our dogs.
-Taking a walk — with all the exciting scents, sounds, sights — is super exciting and distracting.
+Taking a walk — with all the scents, sounds, sights — is super exciting and distracting.
 It’s like I-5!
 It’s like Disney Land!
 Hardly the time to, what, focus?
 To slow down and wait for slow-pokey people?
 To ignore all the sights and scents off the pathway?
 No way.

 Once they get the concept of controlling their natural impulses to hang out at our side indoors, then you’re ready for your yard.
 Preferably fenced to minimize distractions.

 Eventually…several weeks of daily training later…your dog is ready for your driveway.
 Once she’s mastered lots of back and forth on your driveway, she’s ready for a short walk…with breaks, by the way, to be a dog and sniff and explore.
 (But that’s a future blog.)

 Can you do it faster than I’ve described?
 Sure.
 It’s done every day.
 But it’s pretty frustrating for both owner and dog.
 So why not set yourself and your dog up for success and more enjoyable learning?
 Just remember how learning progresses from baby steps to bold strides, from elementary school to high school — for both species on the ends of the leash.